eaasi/user-handbook/source/guide/emulation_project.rst

 Once an Environment resource has been added to the Emulation Project, you can begin creating your new Environment resource by either:

-1. Running the select Environment.
+1. Running the selected Environment.
 2. Returning to the Explore/My Resources pages and adding additional Content or Software resource(s) to the Project.

 .. note::